MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/data-ingestion-eventgrid.md

 ## Events Routing
 The transport chosen for streaming Event Grid notification events to Kusto is Event Hub.
 In Kusto there is a 1:1 mapping from an Event Hub to the ingestion properties {Database, Table, Format, IngestionMappingReference}.
-These settings (as reqiured) need to be specified during onboarding for each Event Hub pipeline that is set up.
+These settings (as required) need to be specified during onboarding for each Event Hub pipeline that is set up.

 ## How to sign up?
 * Set up an Event Hub to serve as the notifications broker for the Event Grid subscription